-If you are looking for a special place to take your client, your sweetheart, or your in-laws-to-be for an extravagant Sunday brunch in the Phoenix/Scottsdale area, here are several options that are popular for just that purpose.
-Yes, I have tried them all, and you can't go wrong with one of these for a lovely brunch experience.
+If you are looking for a special place to take a client, sweetheart, or in-laws-to-be for an extravagant Sunday brunch in the Phoenix-Scottsdale area, look no further than these popular options.
+You can't go wrong at any of these establishments for an elegant, memorable Sunday brunch experience.

 You don't have to wait until Sunday to enjoy one of the finest brunches in the Valley of the Sun.

-That's because they offer it on Saturday, too.
-SumoMaya takes the best parts of brunch and combines à la carte, full service experience with an all-you-can-eat "bottomless brunch."
-The first round of small plates includes Mexican breads, an amazing oatmeal brulee, fruit, yogurt granola, and hummus.
+That's because SumoMaya offers brunch on Saturday, too.
+SumoMaya takes the best parts of brunch and combines an à la carte, full-service experience with its all-you-can-eat "Bottomless Brunch."

-Enjoy a variety of culinary delights, prepared in the open kitchen visible from most tables in the very Scottsdale / cool-vibe dining room.
-Carnivores and others can all be happy here.
+Enjoy a variety of culinary delights prepared in the open kitchen visible from most tables in this very Scottsdale-esque, cool-vibe dining room.
+Carnivores, vegetarians, and those following gluten-free diets can all be happy here.

-All of the dishes are prepared to order, so you can have the best of all brunch worlds: freshly prepared and beautifully presented foods, served at your table, and suitable for sharing, along with your own entree choice.
-Brunch cocktails are also available as an add-on to the prix fixe brunch.
-Family-friendly, on the noisy side, make a reservation to enjoy brunch at SumoMaya.
+All dishes are prepared to order, so you can have the best of all brunch worlds: freshly prepared and beautifully presented foods, served at your table, and suitable for sharing, along with your own entrée choice.
+Brunch cocktails are also available as an add-on to the prix-fixe brunch.
+Family-friendly and a bit noisy.